paulburton0/nodegallery/README.md

                        useauth: true,       <--- 'true' to require a login to match what's in the auth.js file
                      }
   ```

-2. If you want to use authentication and (rudimentary) access control, add your login credentials to a file named 'auth.js' in the root of the application.
+2. If you want to use authentication and (rudimentary) access control, set `useauth: true` in settings.js and add your login credentials to a file named 'auth.js' in the root of the application.
 The format of the auth.js file is:

   ```